Consistent closure modeling in large eddy simulations by direct approximation of the filtered advection term: Classical LES formulation

 where $\Omega_\infty$ represents an infinite domain.
 Since spatially uniform filter kernels commute with spatial derivatives and filter kernels that are constant in time commute with temporal derivatives, the filtered NSE of a flow with constant density, $\rho_\mathrm{f}$, and constant dynamic viscosity, $\mu_\mathrm{f}$, are given as

 where $\overline{u}_i$ is the filtered velocity and $\overline{p}$ is the filtered pressure.
 If the filter kernel $g$ is zero beyond a wave number $k_\mathrm{c}$, every term in equation \eqref{eq:FNSE1} and equation \eqref{eq:FNSE2} is also zero at wave numbers larger than $k_\mathrm{c}$.
-Therefore, if the numerical resolution is high enough to represent functions with the wave number $k_\mathrm{c}$, it is also sufficient to resolve every term of the filtered NSE. \\ The filtered NSE as given in equations \eqref{eq:FNSE1}-\eqref{eq:FNSE2} are exact since no additional modeling assumptions are introduced on top of the validity of the NSE.
+Therefore, if the numerical resolution is high enough to represent functions with the wave number $k_\mathrm{c}$, it is also sufficient to resolve every term of the filtered NSE. \\ The filtered NSE as given in equations \eqref{eq:FNSE1}-\eqref{eq:FNSE2} are exact, as no modeling assumptions are introduced beyond the validity of the NSE.